Cambridge-ICCS/FTorch/README.md

 devices, please see the
 [online GPU documentation](https://cambridge-iccs.github.io/FTorch/page/gpu.html).

-## Large tensors and 64-bit integer support
+## Large tensor support

-If your code uses large tensors (where large means more elements, in at least 1 dimension, than the maximum size of a 32-bit integer (2,147,483,647)) you may need to compile `ftorch` with 64-bit integers.
+If your code uses large tensors (where large means more than 2,147,483,647 elements in any one dimension (the maximum value of a 32-bit integer)), you may need to compile `ftorch` with 64-bit integers.
 For information on how to do this, please see our [FAQ](https://cambridge-iccs.github.io/FTorch/page/troubleshooting.html#faq)